-Getting one of the best SSDs for your system is key because the easiest way to slow down a PC with a fast CPU is to pair it with slow storage.
+Getting one of the best SSDs for your system is key because the easiest way to slow down a PC with one of the best CPUs is to pair it with slow storage.
 Your processor can handle billions of cycles a second, but it often spends a lot of time waiting for your drive to feed it data.
 Hard drives are particularly sluggish because they have platters that have to spin up and a read / right arm that has to find its way physically to the data sectors you're currently seeking.
-To get optimal performance, you need a good solid state drive (SSD).
+To get optimal performance, you need a good solid-state drive (SSD).

-You can check out our recent feature for much more on the differences between hard drives and SSDs.
-While the latter are usually faster, there are still instances (like bulk storage) where hard drives are definitely worth considering.
+You can check out our feature for much more on the differences between hard drives and SSDs.
+While SSDs are almost always faster, there are still instances (like bulk storage) where hard drives are definitely worth considering.
 Because 10TB hard drives can be had for under $200 and a 4TB SSD will set you back over $400.

 If you already know about drive types and want specific recommendations, check out our Best SSDs page.
 And if you're after an external drive or SSD for portable storage or back up, be sure to check our Best External Drives page.
 But if you don't have a PhD in SSD, here are a few things you need to consider when shopping.

-As drives like Intel's 660p and its successor the Intel 665p start to undercut mainstream drives on the old SATA interface, while delivering much more speed, this could be he beginning of the end of our old friend, Serial ATA.
+As drives like Intel's 660p and its successor the Intel 665p start to undercut mainstream drives on the old SATA interface while delivering more speed, this could be the beginning of the end of our old friend, Serial ATA.
 That said, Samsung recently released the 870 EVO, so SATA isn't dead yet.
 And existing SATA drives will have to continue falling in price as well, in order to at least compete on price, since they can't hope to keep up with NVMe drives on performance.